Smooth Flow Matching for Synthesizing Functional Data: Discussions

 \section{Discussions}

-In this article, we introduce a novel smooth flow matching (SFM) method tailored for generating new functional samples from irregularly observed functional data.
-Our approach proposes a copula-based semiparametric framework that learns general marginal distributions of random functions while enforcing smoothness in the synthesized samples.
-It offers an interpretable, flexible, and computationally efficient data generator that does not rely on assumptions such as Gaussianity, low-rank structure, or dense and regular observations, nor does it require computationally intensive operator learning—requirements often imposed by existing methods.
-Simulation studies demonstrate the superior performance of SFM in terms of the quality of generated samples, computational efficiency, and its ability to capture the rich distributional characteristics of random functions.
+In this article, we introduce a novel smooth flow matching (SFM) method tailored for generating new functional samples from sparsely and irregularly observed functional data.
+Our approach proposes a semiparametric framework that learns general marginal distributions of random functions while enforcing smoothness in the synthesized samples.
+It offers an interpretable, flexible, and computationally efficient data generator that does not rely on assumptions such as Gaussianity, low-rank structure, or dense and regular observations, nor does it require computationally intensive operator learning.
+Simulation studies and real data analysis demonstrate the superior performance of SFM in terms of the quality of generated samples and computational efficiency, providing high-quality surrogate datasets that preserve both the temporal dynamics and predictive power of the underlying data under privacy constraints.

-We then apply SFM to real-world EHR longitudinal data that consist of irregularly observed functional data.
-The SFM-synthetic data successfully recover the dominant temporal patterns and key distributional features across patients of the original EHR data.
-In addition, predictive models trained on SFM-generated data outperform those trained on data from alternative methods and perform comparably to models trained on the original data.
-This demonstrates the advantage of SFM in producing high-quality surrogate data that reflect the predictive power of the EHR data.

-The current work has some limitations.
-First, we do not provide the convergence rate of SFM for data generation when the functional data are discretely observed.
-Similar to existing works \citep{cai2011optimal, hsing2015theoretical}, discreteness may lead to a transition in convergence properties between settings where observational times are sparsely versus densely observed.
-This transition complicates the analysis of the regression problem with the loss~\eqref{Empirical_FM} for vector field estimation, where the time variable not only serves as an explicit argument of the regression function but is also embedded within another dimension.
-Secondly, this article mainly focuses on univariate functional data generation based on irregular observations.
-Extending the SFM framework to irregularly observed multivariate functional data is also meaningful in many real-world settings, such as EHR data \citep{johnson2020mimic}, spatio-temporal data \citep{tan2024graphical}, and epidemiological data \citep{luo2024functional}, where capturing interdependencies among random functions is helpful.
-We leave them as future work for further investigation.
+{ Generative modeling for unaligned data, such as the functional data considered in this article, is a crucial topic in synthetic data analysis.
+In finite-dimensional tabular settings, unalignedness can also arise due to missing data \citep{givens2025score}, and our method may still be applicable for this case if a meaningful notion of ``neighborhood'' across tabular features can be defined.
+This neighborhood structure is crucial for smooth-flow-type matching, as it allows us to borrow information across features for estimation even in the unaligned setting.} Furthermore, this article mainly focuses on univariate functional data generation from irregular observations.
+Extending the SFM framework to irregularly observed multivariate functional data is also of great interest in many real-world applications, such as EHR data \citep{johnson2020mimic}, spatio-temporal data \citep{tan2024graphical}, and epidemiological data \citep{luo2024functional}, where capturing interdependencies among random functions is crucial.
+We leave these directions for future investigation.